 If your pelvic floor is weak, pressure is not good!
 Having that pressure is what causes leaking or prolapses.
 Think of doing a jumping jack or whenever you’re sneezing or coughing, that puts pressure on the pelvic floor which causes that incontinence or a little bit of leaking.

 How do you know if you have a weak pelvic floor?
-Check out my other articles to learn.
+Click here to learn more!

 Breathing into the belly too much can actually weaken our pelvic floor.